gypsydave5/gypsydave5.github.io/_posts/2017-09-13-church-numbers.md

 functions in the lambda calculus, aren't we still cheating a little bit.

 We are.
 So in the next post let's define `increment`, `add`, `multiply` and maybe even `exponentiation` in terms of lambdas.

-[^1]: It's amazing how much of a driver to education understanding jokes can be
+Things are certain to get weirder.

 [^2]: I mean, actually these are the natural numbers including zero, not the real numbers
 [^3]: You could do this with `def`s, but this is the _lambda_ calculus after all
 [^4]: α-conversion and β-reduction - see [the first post][lambda-1]